menixator/procella/README.md

   buffer.

 When Button B is pressed on the Sender, the screen will show a small animation indicating that the data is being transmitted.
-After ~2 seconds(the details about the time will be discussed further below) the Receiver will display the transmitted character on the LED display.
+The Receiver will display the transmitted character on the LED display.

 The supported characters are as follows: